-Criteria Data/ information Data sources Details of data deficiency, assumptions, reasons for low confidence in information (e.g. TBDC indicates data is unknown or deficient) requested from the BOS Helpdesk and GIS Environmental Consultants are awaiting a response.
-Whether the species' population is likely to undergo extreme fluctuations Unknown TBDC TBDC is deficient.
-A request for this information has been requested from the BOS Helpdesk and GIS Environmental Consultants are awaiting a response.
-Evidence that the species is unlikely to respond to ma anagement (Principle 4) Reproductive characteristics limit the ability to increase the existing population, or occupy new habitat Only breeds in south- eastern Tasmania.
-BirdLife International Data Zone None Species is reliant on abiotic habitats which cannot be restored or replaced No information read about the Swift Parrot suggests that it relies on abiotic habitats TBDC BirdLife International Data Zone Swift Parrot Population Analysis and Trends 2009- 2022 Threatened Species Scientific Committee Conservation Advice Lathamus discolor Swift Parrot 2016 None Life history traits and/or ecology is known, but the ability to control key threatening processes is currently negligible The introduced Sugar Glider Petaurus breviceps in the Swift Parrot's breeding range are thought to be the main cause of the Swift Parrot's decline, with habitat loss and alterations, wildfire, collision mortality, and Psittacine Beak and Feather Disease also contributing to declines.
+Criteria Data/ information Data sour Details of data deficiency, assumptions, reasons for low confidence in information Decline in species' population size in 3 years or one generation Generation time 5.4 years, but decline in one generation or 3 years is unknown Threatened Species Scientific Committee Conservation Advice Lathamus discolor Swift Parrot 2016 TBDC and BOS Helpdesk is deficient.
+Number or percentage of mature individuals in each subpopulation or whether the species is likely to undergo extreme fluctuations 100% BirdLife International Data Zone - sources are from 2008 and 2014 None Evidence of limited geogra aphic range (Principle 3) Extent of occurrence (ha) BOS Helpdesk: 425,149ha BOS Helpdesk None Area of occupancy (ha) BOS Helpdesk: 406,400ha BOS Helpdesk None Number of threat-defined locations 11-100 BOS Helpdesk: >50 BirdLife International Data Zone - sources are from 2008 and 2014 BOS Helpdesk The data from BirdLife is likely 10 or more years old.
+Whether the species' population is likely to undergo extreme fluctuations Unknown TBDC TBDC and BOS Helpdesk is deficient.
+Evidence that the species is unlikely to respond to manageme nt (Principle 4) Reproductive characteristics limit the ability to increase the existing population, or occupy new habitat Only breeds in south-eastern Tasmania.
+BirdLife International Data Zone None Species is reliant on abiotic habitats which cannot be restored or replaced No information read about the Swift Parrot suggests that it relies on abiotic habitats TBDC BirdLife International Data Zone Swift Parrot Population Analysis and Trends 2009- 2022 Threatened Species Scientific Committee Conservation Advice Lathamus None

+Criteria Data/ information Data sources Details of data deficiency, assumptions, reasons for low confidence in information discolor Swift Parrot 2016 Life history traits and/or ecology is known, but the ability to control key threatening processes is currently negligible The introduced Sugar Glider Petaurus breviceps in the Swift Parrot's breeding range are thought to be the main cause of the Swift Parrot's decline, with habitat loss and alterations, wildfire, collision mortality, and Psittacine Beak and Feather Disease also contributing to declines.
 BirdLife International Data Zone Threatened Species Scientific Committee Conservation Advice Lathamus discolor Swift Parrot 2016 None